ljessendk/easybinder/README.md

 ## Help wanted

 These are some of the points currently on my TODO list, any help would be appreciated:
-- Add unit test to test correct ValueChange/StateChange/hasChanges behavior when: setting beans, un-setting beans, setting values, etc.
-- Add unit test to test unbinding
 - More use cases.
 - Code review.
 - API doc documentation and supplemental documentation.
-- Test code.
+- More unit test code.
 - Fluent binder builder like Vaadin 8 standard binder
 - More pre-defined default converters and component factories
 - Explore and extend the "buildAndBind" ("naked objects") function.
-Add annotation support.

 ## Development instructions